product guideMar 17, 2026·12 min read

 How does the Calendly-to-Pipedrive matching work?+

 The Enricher matches Calendly invitee email addresses to Pipedrive person records.
 When a match is found, it fetches all associated deals and their outcomes (won/lost/open, value, cycle time).
 Unmatched invitees are excluded from deal-outcome dimensions but still count toward show rate and engagement metrics.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What are the 6 correlation dimensions?+

 Meeting type win rate (which event types predict wins), time slot show rate (when prospects show up), booking lead time velocity (how far out bookings correlate with deal speed), meeting count close probability (how many meetings predict closed-won), duration outcome (meeting length vs deal outcome), and day-of-week engagement (which days produce best results).
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What do the confidence levels mean?+